We all want to have our content ranked first on Google and other search engines such as Bing/Yahoo as well.

 This tool gives us more suggestions that might get better results compared to the initial Keyword, we came up with in the first place.

 Looking at the numbers we might feel a bit confused at first, but don’t worry about it at this point.
-The screenshot is taken from the Keyword Research Tool called Jaaxy, and we will talk about Jaaxy later – down below.
+The screenshot is taken from the Keyword Research Tool called Jaaxy, and we will talk about Jaaxy later.

 - Number of competitive sites which are triggered by that phrase

-- Potential visits to your sites if you are at 1st page of search engines
+- Potential visits to your sites if you are on 1st page of search engines

 - Overall keywords quality indicator

-- List of suggested keywords that are similar to that one you just typed
+- List of suggested keywords that are similar to the one you just typed

 - Related keywords to your targeted keyword